 Coston Farm is another popular farm to go apple picking in NC and is known for growing apples for Gerber Babies.

 Some apples you can find at their Orchard for picking and prepicked are Jonagold, Arkansas black, Cortland, Rome Beauty, and Fuji apples.

-This year Coston Farms is only offering U-pick apples on the weekends due to the freeze in April.
+Apple picking usually begins mid-August.
 You can always head to their Bakery where they offer homemade apple pies, fried apple pies, apple bread, cookies, fresh cider, and more.

 Check the Coston Farm Facebook page to stay up-to-date on apple picking this year.